 3 Things To Know About Heat & Hot Water Rules in NYC

-You’ve just spent a fortune finding and moving into an apartment, only to find out the heat and hot water is subpar.
-In New York City, landlords are required to make sure the building and individual apartments have functioning hot water 24/7 and that the heat kicks in when it’s supposed to.
-Here are 3 things to know about heat and hot water rules in NYC and what do it if you find yourself without these utilities:
+Imagine you just spent a fortune finding and moving into an apartment.
+But now you realize the heat and hot water is subpar.
+In New York City, landlords need to make sure their buildings and apartments have functioning hot water 24/7.
+Additionally, the heat needs to kick in when it’s supposed to.
+Here are 3 things to know about heat and hot water rules in NYC:

 Hot water needs to be working 24/7, 365 days a year.